Bartholomeouw/anti-nsfw/assets/languages/README.md

 - Replace all english sentences with the corresponding translation.
 Follow the guide below while translating.

-- Once think the language is ready DM (Direct message) ray#1337 on Discord and tell him what language you translated to and upload the file along side it.
+- Once think the language is ready DM (Direct message) Kodehawa#3457 on Discord and tell him what language you translated to and upload the file along side it

 ## If you are adding to an existing langauge: